Variable Annuities (VA) with guaranteed benefits can be modeled in Income Discovery.

 Survivor Benefit: The percentage entered is the portion of the income payout that is paid to the surviving spouse when the primary spouse on the annuity contract passes away.

-Purchase Amount: In tax sensitive analysis, the purchase price of the contract is required to properly determine the net cost for taxation purposes if custodied in a non-qualified account.
+Purchase Amount: In a tax sensitive analysis, the purchase price of the contract is required to properly determine the net cost for taxation purposes if custodied in a non-qualified account.

 Compounded Return: This is the annual minimum percentage by which the income base grows during growth phase irrespective of the net portfolio value.